 An investment in Humana is an investment in sustainable welfare.
 Humana creates great value for society, at an individual level and socio-economically.
-The company has a strong position in the growing care market and a clear strategy for achieving its overall goal of being the obvious provider of care services for customers, clients and contractors in the Nordic countries who demand high quality.
+The company has a strong position in the growing care market and a clear strategy for achieving its overall goal of being the obvious provider of care services in the Nordics for customers, clients and contractors who demand high quality.

 Several underlying trends in the world at large show that the need for care is increasing and is expected to continue to increase over the coming years.
 Thus, demand for innovative, cost-effective, high-quality care services will also increase.
 These trends include, among other things, an ageing population, increasing mental illness, old property holdings and increased demand for quality, specialisation and individual adaptation.

 Meanwhile, the increased need, combined with a changed demographic structure with fewer people in the labour market, leads to economic pressure on states and municipalities, which in turn increases the need for cost-effective care services.